Blocked drains

 - fuel

-Take care with building work
+Take care during building work

-- Be careful making new connections to drains
+Be careful when making new connections

-- you make a new connection
+- you make a new drainage connection

 Report fly‑tipping